-That said, I’d still be packing a portable battery — or at least that Dash charger — on long travel days, since you’ll typically be draining the battery more quickly than usual.
+That said, I’d still be packing a power bank (or at least that Dash charger) on long travel days since you’ll typically be draining the battery more quickly than usual.
 That’s especially true if you plan to indulge in a bit of gaming: the high specifications of the OnePlus 6 mean you’ll get great performance regardless of which game you choose to play, but don’t expect the battery to last forever when you do.

 Without the 3D facial scans and infrared sensors of the iPhone X’s version, I don’t particularly trust it to keep my phone protected from people determined to get into it.
-This isn’t a criticism of the OnePlus 6 in particular — I feel the same way about any non-Apple facial recognition on smartphones right now.
+This isn’t a criticism of the OnePlus 6 in particular, since I feel the same way about any non-Apple facial recognition on smartphones right now.

 Warranty and Support